fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-02.md

 checks any packets from this 3 tuple to see if they are ICE connectivity checks.

-Open Issue:
+Open Issues:

 * decide between option A and B. A requires looking at all UDP packets but will likely work better than B. Most firewalls look at all TCP packets so probably not too big of a deal.

-Firewalls that desire fewer false positives MAY also check that the FINGERPRINT attribute is correct.
-Open Issue: MAY, MUST, MUST NOT - what do we want here.
+* MAY, MUST, MUST NOT look at FINGERPRINT - what do we want here.
 If we put MAY or MUST, then browsers MUST include this.
-If browsers are not required to provide this then I think we are more in the MUST not category.
+If browsers are not required to provide this then I think we are more in the MUST NOT category.
 If we do not use the fingerprint, there will be some small number of false positives.

-Open Issue:
 * Should do the analysis to see what harm comes of treating random packets as STUN packets.

-* CJ Proposal: Browses MUST send the fingerprint when sending STUN messages to STUN server but MAY use it when doing ICE connectivity checks.
-This is to help save bandwidth as Justin Uberti was sugesting that change from approximately 50kbps to 100 kbps for ICE makes big difference for mobile devices.
+* CJ Proposal: Browsers MUST send the fingerprint when sending STUN messages to STUN server but MAY use it when doing ICE connectivity checks.
+This is to help save bandwidth as Justin Uberti was suggesting that change from approximately 50kbps to 100 kbps for ICE makes big difference for mobile devices.

-Open Issue: Do we want to discuss TURN over DTLS and using ALPN to detect TURN traffic along with SNI in place or the ORGIN attribute.
+* Do we want to discuss TURN over DTLS and using ALPN to detect TURN traffic along with SNI in place or the ORGIN attribute.